jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

         listenTo(zip.entry("data.txt")).safeCopyTo(folder, OVERWRITE);
     }

 In each case, the code is assumed to be in a class implementing *Repeater*.
 The *listenTo()* call connects the method's object to the argument object, creating a listener chain.
-If something interesting happened in the resource, it would broadcast a message to its listeners, and the example method's object would re-broadcast it to its listeners.
+If something interesting happens in a resource, it would broadcast a message to its listeners, and the example method's object would then re-broadcast it to its listeners.
+For more information, see the [Broadcaster/Listener design pattern.](#broadcaster)

-All *Resource*s use the *Broadcaster.fatal()* method to report problems with opening, reading and writing (other methods may have different semantics, such as those with a boolean return value).
-The *fatal()* method in *Broadcaster*'s base class *Transceiver* does this:
+All *Resource*s inherit and use the *fatal()* method to report problems with opening, reading and writing (other methods may have different semantics, such as those with a boolean return value).
+The *fatal()* method in *Broadcaster*'s base class *Transceiver* does two things:

-1. Broadcasts *FatalProblem* message to listeners
+1. Broadcasts a *FatalProblem* message to listeners
-2. Throws *IllegalStateException*
+2. Throws an *IllegalStateException*

 The code (in *Broadcaster*'s parent interface *Transceiver*) looks like this:

-    default <T> T fatal(final String text, final Object... arguments) {
+    default <T> T fatal(String text, Object... arguments) {
-        final var problem = new FatalProblem(text, arguments);
+        var problem = new FatalProblem(text, arguments);
         handle(problem);
         problem.throwAsIllegalStateException();
         return null;
     }

 *This design decouples the broadcasting of a *FatalProblem* message to listeners from the flow-of-control change that occurs as the result of throwing an exception*.
-The result is that, in most cases, exceptions can be caught only when an operation is recoverable, and the information in the exception can be ignored because it has already been broadcast.
+The result is that, in most cases, exceptions can be caught only when an operation is recoverable, and the information in the exception can be ignored because it has already been broadcast (and probably logged depending on the terminal listener(s)).

-For example, in this common(but unfortunate) idiom, error information is propagated to the caller with an exception that is caught, qualified with a cause and logged:
+For example, in this common (but unfortunate looking) idiom, error information is propagated to the caller with an exception that is caught, qualified with a cause and logged:

     class Launcher
     {